AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 ## ip_detector.py

-In order for a user to be able to reproduce the expected outcome of this project **nmpa** should be installed:
+In order for a user to be able to reproduce the expected outcome of this project, **nmpa** should be installed first and foremost:

 ```
 sudo apt-get install nmap